MatrixAINetwork/MATRIX_AI/README.md

 - Determined the implementation plan of patch permission authentication mechanism, focusing on the authentication scheme based on account address;

 - Conducted research on contract upgrade, existing technology roadmap of patches, as well as coding design patterns;

+- Built up a private chain for testing purpose, and completed the application of contract patches on the private chain